 - Ensure the presents are kept far away from heat sources such as light bulbs or the fireplace that can damage them or start a fire in the house.

-- You can decide to arrange the gifts in a way that the smaller presents will lean on the larger gifts – this enhances its appeal.
+- You can arrange the gifts so that the smaller presents will lean on the larger gifts – this enhances its appeal.

 - Don’t use the back of the tree to keep any gift; it should be bare.
 Limit your area of storage under the tree to the front and sides.

 Wrap All Items